Search the registry

 When an agent makes a decision based on a tool's output, there's no versioned, reproducible record of what happened.

 The protocol debate (MCP vs. skills vs. REST vs. gRPC) is a distraction.
-The real gap is: how do agents find, trust, pay for, and audit tool usage across organizational boundaries?
+The real gap is: how do agents find, trust, and audit tool usage across organizational boundaries?

-Built on the shoulders of four big ideas
+Built on the shoulders of five big ideas

 Data Model AT Protocol / “A Social Filesystem”

-Dan Abramov's article reframes AT Protocol as a distributed filesystem for social computing.
-The ToolShed borrows its design patterns — but doesn't depend on Bluesky's infrastructure.
+Dan Abramov's article reframes AT Protocol as a distributed filesystem.
+ToolShed borrows its design patterns — records, .well-known discovery, “data outlives software” philosophy.

-• Everything is a record — JSON records in repos, organized into namespaced collections
+• Everything is a record — structured documents in repos, organized into collections

-• "Third party is first party" — anyone builds discovery, reputation, or alt registries over the same data
+• “Third party is first party” — anyone builds discovery or alt registries over the same data

 “Our memories, our thoughts, our designs should outlive the software we used to create them.”
 Replace “software” with “agent frameworks” and the same principle applies to tools.